Saved!: Home media

+A DVD version is available from Metro-Goldwyn-Mayer with commentary by Dannelly, Urban, Malone, Moore, and co-producer Sandy Stern; the theatrical trailer; deleted scenes; and some bloopers.
+Olive Films reissued a Blu-ray edition of the film in 2016.

 Reception

-Saved! received generally positive reviews from critics.
-At critics aggregator site Rotten Tomatoes, the film holds a 61% rating of 88 positive reviews against 57 negative ones, with an average rating of 6.12/10.
+Saved! received mixed reviews from critics.
+At critics aggregator site Rotten Tomatoes, the film holds a 61% rating with 88 favorable reviews and 57 unfavorable ones, with an average rating of 6.12/10.
 The website's critical consensus reads: "A satirical teen comedy that, unfortunately, pulls its punches."